Reading (RDG)

 RDG 3315.
 Assessing Literacy: Early Childhood Through Grade Six.

-Students will understand principles of literacy assessment to guide literacy instruction for all children, including culturally and linguistically diverse students, and plan appropriate instruction in a field-based setting.
-Prerequisite: A minimum 2.75 overall GPA and departmental approval.
+This course examines principles of literacy assessment to guide literacy instruction for all children, including culturally and linguistically diverse students, and plan appropriate instruction in a field-based setting.
+As this is part of a multi-course, field-based experience, students must apply in advance for placement and meet program-specific prerequisite and corequisite coursework requirements.
+Prerequisite: Admittance to Educator Preparation Program and 2.75 overall GPA and Departmental approval.

 RDG 3320.
 Integrating Reading and Writing.

-Course focuses on the integration of reading and writing with other subject areas, especially social studies, with special attention given to ESL methodologies for language arts instruction.
+This course focuses on the integration of reading and writing with other subject areas, especially social studies, with special attention given to ESL methodologies for language arts instruction.
 The workshop approach for reading and writing is emphasized.
-(WI) (MULP) Prerequisite: A minimum 2.75 overall GPA.
+(WI) (MULP) Prerequisite: RDG 4320 with a grade of "C" or better.

 Grade Mode: Standard Letter